-To date, we are not aware of any reports of identity fraud or improper use of your information as a direct result of this incident.
-Out of an abundance of caution, we wanted to make you aware of the incident, explain the services we are making available to help safeguard you against identity fraud, and suggest steps that you should take as well.
-To protect you from potential misuse of your information, we are offering a complimentary one-year membership in Equifax® Credit WatchTM Gold.
-Equifax® Credit WatchTM Gold is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and Equifax® Credit WatchTM Gold, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.

-This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and/or Security Freeze on your credit files, and/or obtaining a free credit report.
+We have no evidence that any of your information has been used for identity theft or financial fraud as a result of this incident.
+Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
+In response to the incident, we are providing you with access to Equifax Credit WatchTM Gold for months.
+For more information on the services available and how to enroll, please see the Other Important Information page which also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.
+To the extent that it is helpful, we have included information about protecting against medical identity theft.